-The National Trust for Historic Preservation hosts its 65th Annual Conference
+The National Trust for Historic Preservation hosts its 66th Annual Conference from October 31st thru November 3rd

-Washington, D.C. – The National Preservation Conference—the premier gathering of its kind in the country—will bring more than 2,100 attendees to Buffalo from October 19-22 to elevate the discussion of historic preservation as an community revitalization strategy, drawing heavily from the host city’s rich traditions in architecture, activism and industry.
-The conference, now in its 65th year, is a forum for tackling some of the nation’s most pressing issues, including jobs generation, sustainable development and right-sizing shrinking cities.
+The National Preservation Conference—the premier gathering of its kind in the country—will bring nearly 2,000 attendees to Spokane, Wash., from October 31—November 3 to elevate the discussion of historic preservation as a community revitalization strategy, drawing heavily on Spokane’s impressive built heritage, as well as its Native American roots.
+The conference, now in its 66th year, is a forum for tackling some of the nation’s most pressing preservation issues, including jobs generation, sustainable development and the preservation of cultural resources on America’s public lands.
 The National Trust for Historic Preservation invites local residents to experience and enrich the many free conference sessions available to them.
 More information on the events is available at www.preservationnation.org/npc-free.

 Registration is open now and throughout the conference.
 For more information about the National Preservation Conference and registration fees, visit: